Table Of Contents

 4. Identify duplicate unpaired reads

-For unpaired reads (or reads whose mate is unmapped), if the read’s adjusted coordinate (as in step 2) falls on a coordinate where we found a paired read, it will be marked as a duplicate—i.e. paired reads are given precedence.
+For unpaired reads (or reads whose mate is unmapped), if the read’s S coordinate (as in step 2) and mapping orientation falls on a paired read, it will be marked as a duplicate—i.e. paired reads are given precedence.

 Unmapped reads